jordandeklerk/moderndid/docs/source/installing.rst

 Installation
 ============

-Installing pyDiD
+Installing didpy
 ----------------

 .. tip::

     This page assumes you are comfortable using a terminal and are familiar with package managers.
-    The only prerequisite for installing pyDiD is Python itself.
+    The only prerequisite for installing didpy is Python itself.
 If you don't have Python yet and want the simplest way to get started, we recommend you use the Anaconda Distribution - it includes Python, NumPy, and many other commonly used packages for scientific computing and data science.
     You can download Anaconda from `here <https://www.anaconda.com/download>`_.

-The recommended method of installing pyDiD depends on your preferred workflow.
+The recommended method of installing didpy depends on your preferred workflow.
 Below, we break down the installation methods into the following categories:

 - Installing from PyPI